tdunning/t-digest/README.md

 In summary, the particularly interesting characteristics of the t-digest are that it

 * has smaller summaries when serialized
-* works on double precision floating point as well as integers.
+* works on double-precision floating points as well as integers.
-* provides part per million accuracy for extreme quantiles and typically <1000 ppm accuracy for middle quantiles
+* provides part per million accuracies for extreme quantiles and typically <1000 ppm accuracy for middle quantiles
 * is very fast (~ 140 ns per add)
 * is very simple (~ 5000 lines of code total, <1000 for the most advanced implementation alone)
 * has a reference implementation that has > 90% test coverage